Sean Burke: Post-NHL career

 On March 4, 2008, the Phoenix Coyotes hired Burke to become its director of prospect development.
 He was also the assistant to the general manager and Coyotes' goaltending coach.

 In 2015 Burke was part of the management group along with General Manager Jim Nill, George McPhee and Pat Verbeek that led Canada to a gold medal at the IIHF World Championships.
 Canada went undefeated in the tournament held in Prague, Czech Republic beating Russia 6 to 1 in the gold medal game.

 In 2016 Burke joined General Managers Brad Treliving and George McPhee as part of the management group for the IIHF World Championships in Moscow and Saint Petersburg, Russia.
 Canada won the gold medal defeating Finland 2 to 0 in the final game.

 In 2017 Burke co managed Team Canada at the IIHF World Championships along with Ron Hextall in Cologne, Germany and Paris, France.
 Canada took home the silver medal after being defeated 2 to 1 in a shootout by Sweden.

 Burke was the General Manager for Team Canada at the Spengler Cup in 2016, 2017 and 2019 taking home gold medals.
 In 2018 he managed the team along with Ron Francis taking home the silver medal.

 In September 2016, Burke joined the Montreal Canadiens as a professional scout.
-He also spent the 2020-21 season as the full time goaltending coach with the Canadiens as the team made it to the Stanley Cup finals losing to the Tampa Bay Lightning in 5 games.
+He also spent the 2020–21 season as the full time goaltending coach with the Canadiens as the team made it to the Stanley Cup Final losing to the Tampa Bay Lightning in five games.
 On July 25, 2017, he was announced as the general manager of Canada's men's team for the 2018 Winter Olympics in Pyeongchang.

 where Team Canada went on to win the bronze medal.
 That same season he co managed the IIHF World Championships with Martin Brodeur and Scott Salmond held in Copenhagen and Herning, Denmark.

 In March 2021, Burke was appointed as the director of goaltending for the Montreal Canadiens.

 On June 25, 2022, Burke was appointed as director of goaltending for the Vegas Golden Knights.
 Even with the Golden Knights losing their previous season's starting goaltender Robin Lehner for the entire season due to injury and off-season surgery, and rotating through a total of five other goaltenders due to various injuries (by numbers of regular season games started, Logan Thompson, Adin Hill, Laurent Brossoit, Jonathan Quick, and Jiří Patera), Burke was able to help coach the Golden Knights to the Stanley Cup in 2023 (Burke's first Stanley Cup win).

 Burke is a member of the International Ice Hockey Federations Players Committee where he has served on the committee since 2016.